YunusKaratepe/emotion-classification-with-voice/README.md

-# Sentiment Analysis Through Voice With Python
+# Emotion Classification With Voice Using CNN, ML in Python

 * This application tries to predict the emotion of a person with given voice data.
 * Basically uses CNN models and ML-Models which are trained with [RAVDESS Dataset](https://www.kaggle.com/uwrfkaggler/ravdess-emotional-speech-audio).